hande-qmc/hande/documentation/manual/input/calcs/qmc.rst

     If true, then pattempt_single is varied during the run to attempt to align the means of |Hij|/pgen for single and double excitations.
     Update of pattempt_single only happens if shift is constant.
 Not applicable to "original" heat bath algorithm.
-Note that when restarting and this is set to true and both ``pattempt_single`` and ``pattempt_double`` are specified by the user, previous update information is lost and the update (provided shift has not started varying yet) starts from zero.
+Note that when restarting if this is set to true and both ``pattempt_single`` and ``pattempt_double`` are specified by the user, previous update information is lost and the update (provided shift has not started varying yet) starts from zero.
-``pattempt_parallel``
+.. [review] - AJWT:
+    Does 'zero' mean that pattempt_single is set to zero rather than the previous pattempt_single ``pattempt_parallel``
     type: float.